 Fitness for all ages can be found in Greater Fort Lauderdale.
 From tennis and golf, to bicycling, water sports, clubs, classes and healthy dining options, many age-appropriate health and fitness options are available.
 Call the facility or outfitter first to ask about age restrictions.
 For an adventurous, ocean-oriented outing, try Funky Fish Ocean Camp.
 Available by the day or week, it's a "liquid playground" open to children of all ages.
 Click here for Just For Kids.

 Use Your Gym Membership.
 Many national fitness clubs and gyms accept members at locations in other cities.
 Guests also can ask for or buy a temporary membership at an area club, or Zumba, strength/core training, yoga or Pilates studio.
-Fort Lauderdale hosts a variety of fitness, functional fitness, step and boot camps - some of which are held on the beachfront, putting a uniquely South Florida twist on your morning workout.
+Greater Fort Lauderdale hosts a variety of fitness, functional fitness, step and boot camps - some of which are held on the beachfront, putting a uniquely South Florida twist on your morning workout.
 Click here to find 8 Fort Lauderdale Gyms That Will Help You Keep In Shape Throughout The Year.

 NAMASTE.
 Relax, refresh, renew with yoga.
 Drop-in classes available around town at Yoga Joint in Fort Lauderdale, Anuttura Yoga in Deerfield Beach and Kate Yoga in Lauderdale-By-The-Sea.
 Zumba classes the first Sunday of the month at 9:30am and Boot Camp Mondays and Wednesday at 6:30pm at Esplanade Park in downtown Fort Lauderdale.
 (954) 468-1541.
 Click here for details.